ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Multitenant and different resource sharing strategy
 - ### MapReduce
 - Batch Processing framework
+- Multiple mapper and multiple reducers and worker asks the task from the master and master dispatch the task to the worker.
+The master observes the process of the worker and if the worker is dead, the master may dispatch the batch to other worker.
+- In Hadoop, the heartbeat and the map is working on the same thread to prevent the case of thread collapsing and live locking.
+Therefore, heartbeat messages may arrive at random intervals.
+- ### GFS
+- ### BigTable (a large distributed KV)
+- Managing structured data that is designed to scale to a very large size.
+- No strict schemas and relationship.
+- Column family to support unstructured data.
+- Timestamp based
+- Multilevel tablets based table and divided and managed
 - ---
 - ## GraphQL
 - ---